Research

 5.1 What we found#

 The headline story is counter-prior: the NYC 311 noise-complaint resolution-time distribution is not worst in the lowest-income boroughs.
-Bronx, the borough with the lowest median household income and highest poverty rate, resolves noise complaints in roughly one-eighth the average time of Manhattan, and this order-of-magnitude difference holds across the five-year panel and across four nested specifications.
+Bronx, the borough with the lowest median household income and highest poverty rate, resolves noise complaints in roughly one-eighth the average time of Manhattan, and this order-of-magnitude difference holds across the six-and-a-half-year panel and across four nested specifications.
 The most parsimonious explanation is an agency-mix effect: Bronx's noise-complaint volume is dominated by "Loud Music / Party" descriptors that route to NYPD and close quickly at scene; Manhattan's is enriched with commercial / construction descriptors routed to DEP with multi-day SLA targets.
 Our data carries the descriptor column (column descriptor on artifacts/clean_records.parquet) but we did not decompose by descriptor in this version; doing so is the highest-value follow-up (see AUDIT.md §9).

 5.2 What we did not find#